 Unfortunately, it can.
 Lisping does affect your child.
 How much – depends largely on how you deal with it & how supportive you are.
 Many children grow out of it.
 But, some can't.
 So, it is always better treat it as early as possible.

-a) Negative feelings of inferiority, being “different”, being mocked at, unwilling to socialize, low self esteem are very common sights.
+- Negative feelings of inferiority, being “different”, being mocked at, unwilling to socialize, low self esteem are very common sights.

-b) In some cases children who are stressed out end up bed-wetting or will insist on sleeping with light on.
+- In some cases children who are stressed out end up bed-wetting or will insist on sleeping with light on.

-c) They may experience respiratory disorders.
+- They may experience respiratory disorders.

 What should I do as a parent to deal with Lisping?